 Sick leave taken in the following circumstances (up to an aggregate of two years over the term of employment with the employer) will not be debited from the sick leave entitlement.
-Leave will be disregarded in the following cases:

-Where ACC declines to accept liability for illness directly attributable to working conditions, the employer may approve the disregarding of sick leave.
+Where ACC or Employer's insurance declines to accept liability for illness directly attributable to working conditions, the employer may approve the disregarding of sick leave.

-PART 7TRANING AND PROFESSIONAL DEVELOPMENT
+PART 7 - TRAINING AND PROFESSIONAL DEVELOPMENT